 This exciting new overlay on our Consumer file is called Consumer Financial Insights, which was developed by First Manhattan Consulting Group.

 Consumer Financial Insights℠ reveal how households save and interact with financial services companies.
-The reason this is useful for marketers is that it can help to predict a consumers ability to spend, based on their past behaviors.
+The reason this is useful for marketers is that it can help to predict a consumers ability to spend.
+This is based on their past behaviors.
 Because of this, you can use these Consumer Financial Insights and match the right offer with a consumer’s financial services behavior.

 The Consumer Financial Insights℠ are based on self-reported and actual financial services-related behaviors.
 You can use consumer financial insights across a wide range of applications.
-Many marketers target households based on their potential within specific asset categories like Deposits, Investable Assets, Mortgage, or Total Net Assets.
+Many marketers target households based on their potential within specific asset categories.
+These asset categories are Deposits, Investable Assets, Mortgage, or Total Net Assets.

 These are household-level scores which makes them more accurate than zip+4 scoring systems.
 When you use this data, you can be confident that all scores comply with regulatory data guidelines.

-The scores can also be appended to both customer and prospect files.
-You can use this data for both invitation-to-apply campaigns and pre-screen campaigns.
+We can also append these scores to both customer and prospect files.
+For that reason, you can use this data for both invitation-to-apply campaigns and pre-screen campaigns.

 Lots of Options

 As we all know, it’s important to base the message and the offer on the specific criteria of the campaign.
-By choosing from these Consumer Financial Insights℠ categories, you can create your winning criteria:
+Therefore, by choosing from these Consumer Financial Insights℠ categories, you can create your winning criteria:

 - Household Deposits Score – deposit balances held at financial institutions.